Defining and using data standards

 DataWorks supports the following data standards: Field Standard, Lookup Table, Measurement Unit, and Naming Dictionary.

-A Field Standard standardizes the definition of a field, including its name, Data Type, and value range.
-By applying a single standard to fields that share the same meaning, you can prevent confusion caused by inconsistent names or types.
-For example, you can create a Field Standard named member_id and associate it with the corresponding fields in your tables to ensure all member ID fields are consistent.
+A field standard normalizes a field's definition, including its name, data type, and value range.
+Standardizing fields with the same meaning prevents confusion from variations in names or data types.
+For example, you can create a field standard named member_id and associate it with relevant tables to ensure that all member ID fields are consistently defined.

 Table name